Lefteris-Souflas/Lefteris-Souflas.github.io/index.md

 These enhancements collectively contribute to a more powerful and user-friendly analytics experience.

-For detailed upgrade instructions, please refer to the Upgrade Path in its [English](docs/Oracle-Analytics-Server/Upgrading-Oracle-Analytics-Server.md) and [Greek version](docs/Oracle-Analytics-Server/Upgrading-Oracle-Analytics-Server-Greek.md).
+> **For detailed upgrade instructions, please refer to the Upgrade Path in its [English](docs/Oracle-Analytics-Server/Upgrading-Oracle-Analytics-Server.md) and [Greek version](docs/Oracle-Analytics-Server/Upgrading-Oracle-Analytics-Server-Greek.md)**.